Restaurants in Fargo, ND

 Rounding out the casual dining options are the Blarney Stone Irish Pub, which gives you a taste of The Old Country.

-Other Local Favorites
+Must-Try Local Favorites

 Zorbaz on the Lake is a favorite chain frequented by locals who head to lakes country on summer weekends.
 At Vinyl Taco, diners can enjoy authentic Mexican food as they listen to music on vinyl records.
 Nichole's Fine Pastry serves European-style pastries that are made from scratch, as well as soups, salads and sandwiches.